ethereum/ethereum-org-website/src/content/nft/index.md

 - you determine the scarcity.
 - you can earn royalties every time it's sold.
 - you can sell it on any NFT market or peer-to-peer.
 You're not locked in to any platform and you don't need anyone to intermediate.

-### Fractional ownership

-Of course not every single item has a single owner.
-Songs can have multiple writers, you might own your property with your partner, and you might want to sell a percentage of ownership in your film project to help get it off the ground.

-For this reason, NFTs also support multiple owners.

 ## What are NFTs used for?